d-ronnqvist/d-ronnqvist.github.com/_posts/2013-10-20-controlling-animation-timing.md

 ## Pull to refresh

 You can also use other mechanisms like scroll events to control animation timing.
 This can be used to create a very custom pull to refresh animation where the animation is progressing as the user pulls down until a threshold value where you start loading new data.
-The animation that the scroll event in my example will control is the stroking a path (animating the `strokeEnd` property of a shape layer) and when it reaches a threshold it will start another animations to signal that new data is loading.
+The animation that the scroll event controlls in my example is the stroking of a path (animating the `strokeEnd` property of a shape layer) and when it reaches a threshold it will start another animations to signal that new data is loading.

 Instead of a slider to control the timing we use the amount that the scroll view is dragged down.
 This value will be in points so it has to be normalized to be used as a time offset but that is fine because we need a drag threshold to know when to load more data anyway.
 The code that handles pulling down the scroll view looks like this